Law enforcement in France: Officers and agents of judicial police

 These ministerial nomination decisions may only be taken after the approval of a specific commission.
 The current rules also warrant the completion of an examination pertaining to legal matters.

 Most other members of the National Police and gendarmerie are APJs.
 The remaining members of the National Police, as well as members of municipal police forces, are APJ assistants.

 Only OPJs may serve search (this includes anybody search more invasive than external palpation) and put somebody in custody ("garde à vue") for 24 hours; APJs may only assist them in these tasks.
 Suspects apprehended by an APJ must be brought before an OPJ which will in turn have to inform the public prosecutor.
-According to the law, any citizen can apprehend the author of a crime or of an offense that can be punished by a prison sentence (citizen's arrest) and lead him or her to an OPJ.
+According to the law, any citizen can apprehend the author of a crime or of an offense that can be punished by a prison sentence (citizen's arrest) and lead them to an OPJ.
 However, this is problematic in case of a "simple" citizen due to the estimation of what can be punished by a prison sentence or not, and due to possible abuse (abuses are a restriction of individual freedom and can be sued for illegal confinement).

 The quality of officer of judiciary police may be withdrawn by the judiciary if the officer has behaved in an inappropriate fashion.
 The general prosecutor grades OPJs and these grades are taken into account for possible promotions.